An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Johnson Controls Internation.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how JCI stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Office Equipment/Supplies industry.
+We show how JCI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Air-Conditioning and Warm Air Heating Equipment and Commercial and Industrial Refrigeration Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.